 Add a Facial Oil

 With the drier weather ahead, you may find that a nourishing face oil is exactly what your skin needs.
 Add our Restorative Facial Oil to your skincare routine after your moisturizer to seal everything in.
 With ingredients like rosehip oil, argan, seabuckthorn, camellia and jojoba, this award-winning facial oil is sure to leave you glowing.
-It has even helped with scars, so having this versatile oil is around is essential to your skin's health.
+It has even helped with acne scars, so having this versatile oil is around is essential to your skin's health.

 What you eat and drink is reflected on your skin, regardless of the season.
 Dryer climates demand more hydration during cold, fall months.
 That’s why it’s important to combat dry, weather by drinking lots of water to stay hydrated as the seasons change.
 Water flushes out toxins from the body and keeps the skin moisturized and soft.